felix-hilden/sphinx-codeautolink/docs/src/about.rst

   - Only simple assignments of names, attributes and calls to a single name are tracked and used to resolve later values.
-  - Only simple return type hints that consists of a single resolved type (not a string) are tracked through call and attribute access chains.
+  - Only simple return type hints that consist of a single, possibly optional type are tracked through call and attribute access chains.
   - Type hints of intersphinx-linked definitions are not necessarily available.
     Resolving names using type hints is only possible if the package is installed, but simple usage can be tracked via documentation entries alone.